briviamoon/printf/README.md

 You don’t have to handle precision
 You don’t have to handle the length modifiers

+#TASK 1
+1. Education is when you read the fine print.
+Experience is what you get if you don't mandatory
+Handle the following conversion specifiers:

+d
+i
+You don’t have to handle the flag characters
+You don’t have to handle field width
+You don’t have to handle precision
+You don’t have to handle the length modifiers

+#To create a C function that handles the specified conversion specifiers without considering flag characters, field width, precision, or length modifiers, you can implement a simplified version of the printf function.
+The code below focuses on handling %d and %i format specifiers.
+It uses variable arguments and the standard output stream to print the formatted output.

 # In the spirit of Collaboration, Happy Coding

+#TASK 2
+2. With a face like mine, I do better in print
+#advanced
+Handle the following custom conversion specifiers:

+b: the unsigned int argument is converted to binary

+#
+To handle a custom conversion specifier %b that converts an unsigned integer argument to binary, you can extend the previous code and add this new functionality

+you need to make to the "write_format" function to handle the "%b" format specifier.
+To start, you'll need to add a new case to the "switch" statement that handles the new format specifier.